 Estimates suggest that the prevalence ranges between 3 to 8% of the general population.
 It is more frequently observed in individuals with suppressed immunity, chronic condition and during pregnancy.

 Here are some of the risk factors that are associated with nail fungus,

 - During pregnancy, a female’s immune system undergoes significant alterations.
 This increasing risk of suffering from nail fungus.
 Poor dietary regimen and elevated stress can both act as contributing factors.

 - Females suffering from diabetes during pregnancy are at a higher risk of developing nail fungus.
 Diabetes results in poor blood sugar regulation and hyperglycemia (i.e. increase blood sugar levels).
-This promotes growth of fungus and bacteria, especially on the skin.

 - Trauma to the nail during pregnancy can also increase the chances of nail fungus.